historytakesflight/historytakesflight.github.io/README.md

 # historytakesflight.github.io

-John Yang's Independent Study for the 2021 School Year

-## Currently, this website is under construction.

-New articles will be added throughout the year once school starts in September 2020.
+A blog-style aviation history website.

+### Welcome!
+You've found the github repository for this website.
+If you were looking for the actual website, click [here](https://historytakesflight.github.io/).

+It's the beginning of the 2020-21 school year!
+I will be adding new articles as the year continues, so check back here in about a week to see the first article!